Wikimedia-Sverige/global-metrics/README.md

 ## Why "global-metrics"?

-When this script was created the metrics where called "Global metrics".
+When this script was created the metrics were called "Global metrics".
 They've since been replaced by "Core metrics".